 - Their ability to get needed funding for their business.
 This is because a lien can impact a small business owner’s credit, which could impede them from being able to secure a loan or other financing to help inject funding into their business if it is needed.

 - What sorts of actions they are able to take when it comes to their business.
-A federal tax lien typically attaches to all of a small business owner’s property.
+A federal tax lien typically attached to all of a small business owner’s property.
 This can include the property of a business they own.
 Among the things a piece of property having a lien on it can impact is the ability to sell that property.
 So, a tax lien could greatly restrict what sorts of options are available to a business owner when it comes to their business.

 - Their business’ standing among the community, customers and other businesses.
 Among the things that come along with a federal tax lien is the IRS making a public notice of the lien.
 Such public notice could impact public opinion about the business in the community and among customers and businesses the small business regularly interacts with.
 Such reputation damage could affect a business’ bottom line rather severely.